-Updated December 1st, 2017: You’re a college student now and now you’re in the real world.
-That not only means that you’re on your own now but also means paying your taxes!
-Fortunately, TurboTax is once again offering a special deal for students in the United States and Canada who need to file a 2017 tax return here in 2018.
+Updated on Monday April 8th, 2019 You’re a college student now and that means you’re in the “real world”… including paying your taxes for any income you made last year.
+Fortunately, TurboTax is once again offering a special deal for students in the United States and Canada who need to file a 2018 tax return here in 2019.
 Not only is it free to select students, but it’s made specifically to help you get deductions on your school supplies (i.e. textbooks) and tuition fees (up to $1,000 back in education credits!).
 Plus it’s super easy to do and shouldn’t really take you that long to fill out the details and file your return.
 Let’s take a look at what each version includes and your costs.

 What you get when filing in the United States